COVID-19 and Museum Re-Opening

 Are there guided tours?

-Guided tours available upon arrival, no bookings necessary.
+Guided tours available upon arrival.
+Pre-booking is recommended but walk-ins are also welcomed.
 If you are planning to come with a large group (10+), we encourage you to contact us in advance to book your tour.

 For general inquiries and tour booking, please contact us at email@example.com